-Our attorneys at Fennell, Briasco, & Associates understand how difficult going through a divorce can be, and can help you through the process.
+Our attorneys at Fennell, Briasco, & Associates understand how difficult going through the divorce process can be, and can help you through the process.
 We have handled hundreds of family law cases, and will fight for you every step of the way.

-Our attorneys have a deep understanding of family and divorce law, along with extensive experience in and out of the courtroom which makes this law firm an excellent choice for those facing divorce or divorce related family legal issues in Georgia.
+Our divorce lawyers have a deep understanding of family and divorce law, along with extensive experience in and out of the courtroom which makes this law firm an excellent choice for those facing divorce or divorce related family legal issues in Georgia.